 - California Scholarship Federation Lifetime/Gold Member

 - “From Hitmen to Hope: Life Blooms Anew in the Amazon.”
-A presentation given for The Dorothy Stang Speaker Series on March 15, 2012 in Belmont, CA.
+A presentation given for The Dorothy Stang Speaker Series, Notre Dame de Namur, March 15, 2012.

 - “TaskStream Assessment/Portfolio Technology.”
-A presentation to the faculty of NDNU at Professional Development Day on January 4, 2012 in Belmont, CA.
+A presentation to the faculty of NDNU, Professional Development Day, Notre Dame de Namur University, January 4, 2012.

 - “PACT for Master Teachers and Administrators.”
-A presentation to the NDNU Advisory Council on November 10, 2011 in Belmont, CA.
+A presentation to the NDNU Advisory Council, Notre Dame de Namur University, November 10, 2011.

 - “Opening New Doors When Opportunity Knocks: A Case Study of Closing the Gap for Our Teacher Credential Candidates.”
-Poster developed with NDNU School of Education faculty on March 25, 2011 at California Council on Teacher Education Spring 2011 Conference in San Jose, CA.
+Poster developed with NDNU School of Education faculty, California Council on Teacher Education Spring 2011 Conference, San Jose, California, March 25, 2011.

 - “Got Accreditation?: Poster Sessions in the CTC Accreditation Visit.”
-Poster Session with NDNU School of Education faculty on March 27, 2009 at California Council on Teacher Education Spring 2009 Conference, San Jose, CA.
+Poster Session with NDNU School of Education faculty, California Council on Teacher Education Spring 2009 Conference, San Jose, California, March 27, 2009.

 - “Designing and Managing the MS Subject Matter Tasks at Notre Dame de Namur University.”
-Facilitator and presenter of group session at PACT Implementation Conference at UCSB October 2008 in Santa Barbara, CA.
+Facilitator and presenter of group session, PACT Implementation Conference, University of California, Santa Barbara, October 2008.